AvizNetworks/opbnos-api/docs/clock.md

 ```

 <strong>Initialize client</strong>
 <p>Use the appropriate JSON file that corresponds to the targetted device name.
-This JSON file should contain request body parameters corresponding to any potential configuration/post requests.
+This JSON file should contain request body parameters corresponding to any potential configuration/post requests.</p>

 ```py
 node = opbapi.connect_to('SN2010')
 ```

 <strong>Get/Show Clock Information</strong>
-<p> Retrieves system clock information
+<p> Retrieves system clock information</p>

 ```py
 node.execute(['show clock'])
 ```
 <strong>Output</strong>
-<p> This is an example of the output of the above command:
+<p> This is an example of the output of the above command:</p>
 ```py
 b'{"currentTime": "Sat 07 Oct 2023 01:12:59 AM UTC"}'
 ```

-<p> The below table lists and describes input and output attributes:
+<p> The below table lists and describes input and output attributes:</p>
 <table>
  <tbody>
   <thead>